AIBlockOfficial/A-Block.js/README.md

 // Initialize the wallet correctly
 ...

-// Address / key-pair to assign the `Receipt` assets to const keyPair = getKeypairs()[0];
+// Address / key-pair to assign the `Item` assets to const keyPair = getKeypairs()[0];

-// Create `Receipt` assets that have the default DRS identifier const createReceiptResponse = await wallet.createReceipts(keyPair).content.createReceiptResponse;
+// Create `Item` assets that have the default DRS identifier const createItemResponse = await wallet.createItems(keyPair).content.createItemResponse;

 <!-- --------------------------------- OR ---------------------------------- -->

-// Create `Receipt` assets that have a unique DRS identifier const createReceiptResponse = await wallet.createReceipts(keyPair, false).content.createReceiptResponse;
+// Create `Item` assets that have a unique DRS identifier const createItemResponse = await wallet.createItems(keyPair, false).content.createItemResponse;

 <!-- --------------------------------- ALL ARGUMENTS VERSION ---------------------------------- -->

-const createReceiptResponse = await wallet.createReceipts(
+const createItemResponse = await wallet.createItems(
   keyPair,
   false,
   10000,
   "{ 'imageURL': '...', 'description': '...' }"
 ).content
-.createReceiptResponse;
+.createItemResponse;

 ```

-`Receipt` assets can either be assigned to the default digital rights signature (DRS) or a unique DRS.
+`Item` assets can either be assigned to the default digital rights signature (DRS) or a unique DRS.
 When assets have different DRS identifiers they are **not** mutually interchangeable with each other.

   <details>
   <summary>Response Content</summary>